 Truly, there is no pain like tooth pain!
 When your teeth are hurting, it affects the whole body, often making it nearly impossible to function in normal daily life.
 There is usually a simple explanation for a toothache: The nerve root is irritated or damaged in some way.
 Now, that simple explanation may explain what’s going on medically, but there are a number of factors which may be causing the nerve to be irritated.

 The most common problem which causes tooth pain is decay.
 Decay creates a hole in the tooth which extends down to the root.
 Often this is a called a “cavity.”
-A simple cavity can cause a your teeth to be sensitive to hot and cold temperatures, without the sharp discomfort that is often associated with a cavity.
-However, when the cavity extends to the middle of the tooth, the root is then exposed to foreign elements which can cause severe irritation.
+A simple cavity can cause your teeth to be sensitive to hot and cold temperatures.
+When the cavity extends to the middle of the tooth, the root is then exposed to foreign elements which can cause severe irritation.
 A cavity is often filled or capped in order to fill the hole and protect the roots inside.

 There are also sources of pain which are not caused directly by the tooth itself, but can be disguised as tooth pain.
 If there is damage to the jaw or gums, a person may experience severe discomfort, even though your teeth are perfectly fine.
 In an instance like this, the teeth are not technically causing the discomfort, but the pain can be just as severe and can radiate through the mouth, just like a toothache.